cdl-geneseo/geneseo-dictionary/S/Schmutt.md

 # Schmutt

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Schmutt

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (v)in card playing, to take unfairly. &quot;I hate when people try to schmutt in poker.
 It's one of those things I cannot stand.&quot; Source: Dictionary of Geneseo English 1996.
 Obsolete in 2006.
 Dilluvio